corintxt/AFP-map/AFP data blog.md

 If we open the browser console and check the `Network` tab, we can see all of the network requests made by this page.
 Filtering by type `XHR`, we can find requests where the browser is using the `XMLHttpRequest` protocol to communicate with a server and receive a JSON file, which is the format that the list of office locations will be in.

-Sure enough, when we filter by XHR, we see that a JSON file is being requested from the URL `afp.com/en/afp/map/getoffice/427`, which looks like an API endpoint to get a list of offices.
+Sure enough, when we filter by XHR, we see that a JSON file is being requested from the URL `afp.com/en/afp/map/getoffice/427`, which looks like an API endpoint to get a list of offices:

 ![AFP network requests](images/AFP_network_requests.png)

 We can confirm this by this visiting the URL directly in a browser, which gives us a JSON response with a list of offices.

 ![AFP office JSON](images/AFP_office_JSON.png)

 ### Converting to GeoJSON

-So, we want to take the list of offices and load it into QGIS, but to do this, we need to convert the JSON into GeoJSON format.
+So, we want to take the list of offices and load it into QGIS, but to do this we need to convert the JSON into GeoJSON format.

 The specification page at [geojson.org](https://geojson.org/) gives the following reference example: